Peruvians clamor anew for president's removal

 Public buildings and airports expecting protests were being guarded by police and soldiers deployed under the state of emergency.

+"Why are you calling me a terrorist, if the only thing I do is raise my voice in protest," read a sign in Arequipa.

-From Lima, Boluarte called Wednesday for an end to the protests she blamed for "delays, pain, economic losses" and appealed instead for "peace, calm, unity to promote development of the homeland."
+From Lima, Boluarte called on Wednesday for an end to the protests, which she blamed for "delays, pain, economic losses" and appealed instead for "peace, calm, unity to promote development of the homeland."

 Protest leader Milan Knezvich, in the mountainous Apurimac region, vowed the struggle will continue.